-Intermediate Benchmark Interpretive Reading I can understand the main idea and some pieces of information on familiar topics from sentences and series of connected sentences within texts that are spoken, written or signed.
-This is my goal.
-I can do this with help.
+- Intermediate Benchmark Interpretive Reading I can understand the main idea and some pieces of information on familiar topics from sentences and series of connected sentences within texts that are spoken, written or signed.
+This is my goal. l can do this with help.
 I can do this consistently.
 I have provided evidence to demonstrate this.
 What can I understand, interpret or analyze in authentic informational texts that I read?
-I can identify the topic and related information from simple sentences in short informational texts.
-Examples I can I can understand some information on job postings.
+I can identify the topic and related information from simple sentences in short informational text Examples I can I can understand some information on job postings.
 I can understand a text message from a friend about an assignment.
 I can understand recipe recommendations on a food package.
 I can understand a message on a social media post.
-I can understand the scheduled events of a day at summer camp.
-X What can I understand, interpret or analyze in authentic fictional texts that I read?
+I can understand the scheduled events of a day at summer camp. ts. \checkmark What can I understand, interpret or analyze in authentic fictional texts that I read?
 I can identify the topic and related information from simple sentences in short fictional texts.
 Examples I can I can identify some specific, predictable actions in an excerpt from a graphic novel.
 I can identify some major events in a children's storybook.
 I can understand a few lines in a song.
 I can select a book that matches my interests from an online description.
-I can identify the topic of a poem and a few related details.
-X What can I understand, interpret or analyze in discussions I read, in which I am not a participal nt?
-I can identify the main idea in short conversations.
-Examples I can I can understand the place, time, and purpose of a meeting discussed in online personal messages.
-I can follow group text messages among friends about what to wear for an occasion.
-I can understand blog response to questions about recommendations for a meal in a restaurant.
-I can understand the purpose of personal messages on an e-card greeting.
-I can understand someone's forum comments about a concert.
+I can identify the topic of a poem and a few related details. \checkmark What can I understand, interpret or analyze in discussions I read, in which I am not a partie cipant?

-Intermediate Benchmark Interpersonal Listening/Speaking or Signing I can participate in spontaneous spoken, written, or signed conversations on familiar topics, creating sentences and series of sentences to ask and answer a variety of questions.
-This is my goal.
-I can do this with help.
+Interpersonal Listening/Speaking or Signing I can participate in spontaneous spoken, written, or signed conversations on familiar topics, creating sentences and series of sentences to ask and answer a variety of questions.
+This is my goal. l can do this with help.
 I can do this consistently.
-I have provided evidence to demonstrate this.
-How can I exchange information and ideas in conversations?
+I have provided evidence How can I exchange information and ideas in conversations?
 I can request and provide information in conversations on familiar topics by creating simple sentences and asking appropriate follow-up questions.
 Examples I can I can exchange information to decide which type of transportation is best to utilize.
 I can exchange information about types of music and movies people prefer.
 I can participate in a conversation to compare classes and sports with peers at a partner school.
-I can participate in a conversation with my partner about building a model for a project.
 I can exchange information to plan a picnic with a group of friends.
-X How can I meet my needs or address situations in conversations?
-I can interact with others to meet my basic needs in familiar situations by creating simple sentences and asking appropriate follow-up Examples I can I can interact to arrange a meeting.
+1 How can I meet my needs or address situations in conversations?
+I can interact with others to meet my basic needs in familiar situations by creating simple sentences and asking appropriate follow-up Examples • I can , I can interact to arrange a meeting.
 I can make a hotel reservation by phone.
 I can interact with the waiter to order a meal at a restaurant.
 I can interact to ask for clarification by asking specific questions.
 I can interact with others to ask for restaurant recommendations.
-X How can I express, react to and support preferences and opinions in conversations?
-I can express, ask about, and react with some detail to preferences, feelings or opinions on familiar topics, by creating simple sentences and asking appropriate follow-up questions.
-Examples I can
+I can interact to arrange a meeting.
+I can make a hotel reservation by phone.
+I can interact with the waiter to order a meal at a restaurant.
+I can interact to ask for clarification by asking specific questions.